AllThingsSmitty/allthingssmitty.github.io/_posts/2026/2026-02-23-from-instanceof-to-error-iserror-safer-error-checking-in-javascript.md

 If your code crosses boundaries, `instanceof` is a footgun. `Error.isError()` is what we actually meant all along.

-It's a small change that removes a whole class of annoying bugs -- a pretty good trade.
+It's a small change that removes a whole class of annoying bug, and it's a pretty good trade.
 If your code touches workers, iframes, extensions, or server boundaries, switching to `Error.isError()` is an easy win and one less thing to be quietly wrong.